 There was a fix made by someone but it might not work with newer flash versions and it does not work on Win 8 .
 You can find the fix here.
 Follow the instructions in the readme.txt file.

 If you are mostly viewing clips on youtube.com, a possible workaround would be to watch the videos in HTML5 video player instead of Flash player.
 To do so, go to youtube html5 page and turn "HTML5 Video" on.

 In most of the cases it doesn’t even work and the worse part is that while having GX enabled any audio application that you use is prone to crashes or make your whole system crash (BSODS).

 Asus/C-media emulation of EAX capabilities is disastrous and should have never been released in this state and marketed as a feature.
 Want a reason to sue Asus?
 This is it.

 If you've downloaded the drivers from the official links then the virus warning is a false positive.
-Possible causes are the packaging of the drivers or the presence of driver cleaner in the UNi Xonar installer which deletes driver files from Windows folder.
+Possible causes are the packaging of the drivers or the presence of driver cleaner in the UNi Xonar installer which deletes the Xonar driver files from Windows folder.

 While it’s highly unlikely that UNi Xonar driver packages would be compromised and be infected with actual viruses, if you really want to be sure then you can submit the driver package for analysis to www.virustotal.com for a wider analysis.